Members enjoyed refreshments and socializing prior to TIAA's annual business meeting at TI's RFAB in Richardson on May 26.

-Dallas-area TI retirees and TIAA members – and their spouses – are invited to display their creative talents and take part in the 2015 On My Own Time (OMOT) competition.
+Dallas-area TI employees, contractors, retirees and their spouses are invited to display their creative talents and take part in the 2016 On My Own Time (OMOT) competition.

 Texas Instruments recently posted its tenth annual Corporate Citizenship Report (CCR), outlining the company’s social and environmental performance for 2015.

 Four representatives from the TI Alumni Association recently met at TI with executives from Towers Watson’s OneExchange where they had the opportunity to voice fellow retirees’ concerns and report gaps experienced during open enrollment.